EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training: Experiments

+First, to validate stability across different genres, we evaluate individual sequences from the VSD4K dataset, including six representative videos that cover distinct thematic categories.
+Second, to assess the impact of textures and motions, we quantitatively categorize our test sequences based on their Spatial Information (SI, representing texture complexity) and Temporal Information (TI, representing motion intensity).
+By applying an SI threshold of $0.35$ and a TI threshold of $0.75$, we divide the dataset into four distinct spatial-temporal quadrants and evaluate the $\times$4 scale SR performance within each category.

+As illustrated in Fig.~\ref{fig:video_genre_texture_motion}(a), despite drastic variations in video content, EPS consistently achieves superior SR quality improvements compared to the content-agnostic baseline (agDNN).
+Notably, EPS maintains this high performance while utilizing only a fraction of the training data, proving its consistency across various genres.
+Furthermore, the results in Fig.~\ref{fig:video_genre_texture_motion}(b) demonstrate that EPS dynamically adapts to the intrinsic distribution of the video, regardless of whether it is dominated by dense high-frequency textures or intense motion dynamics.
+Even for highly challenging videos with both complex textures (high SI) and intense motions (high TI), fine-tuning with our patch sampling method yields consistent and often greater quality improvements.

 \textbf{$\rhd$ Impact of Patch Size.} During the experiments, we slice each LR frame into patches of $64\times64$ by default.
 We also study the effect of different patch sizes.
 We evaluated all models using the sampling method through a two-cluster histogram and calculated their training gains based on the pre-trained initialization.
-The result for each patch size is reported as the average training gains of four models.
-As shown in \cref{tab:ablation_study_pacth_size}, all patch sizes achieve similar results with negligible quality differences, showcasing that our sampling method is suitable for various patch sizes.
+The result for each patch size is reported as the average training gains of five models.
+As shown in Table~\ref{tab:ablation_study_pacth_size}, all patch sizes achieve similar results with negligible quality differences, showcasing that our sampling method remains highly robust and adaptable to various patch sizes.

+$\rhd$ \textbf{Impact of Target Video Resolution.} To evaluate the scalability and practical applicability of our EPS framework across diverse streaming scenarios, we conducted additional experiments targeting three distinct HR specifications: 720p, 1080p, and 4K.
+As demonstrated in Table~\ref{tab:ablation_resolution}, our method maintains consistent effectiveness across all scales.
+While the performance gains at 720p are slightly more modest, they remain strictly positive and substantial.
+Notably, as the target HR scales up to 4K, our EPS framework exhibits even greater performance gains.
+Consequently, our method proves highly scalable and particularly advantageous for modern ultra-high-definition video delivery.